iterorganization/imas-python/docs/source/multi-dd.rst

    Note that you may need to call ``imas.convert_ids`` to convert the IDS to your desired Data Dictionary version.

-All three possible workarounds are shown in the examples below:
+The two possible workarounds are shown in the examples below:

 .. md-tab-set::